jackcallister/jarsbe.github.io/_posts/2015-12-19-getting-started-with-electronics-pt-1-basics.markdown

 title: "Getting Started With Electronics: Pt.
 1 - Basics"
 ---

->*As I've started learning physical computing, controlling lights, switches and connecting devices to the networks, I've begun to learn electronics as a necessity.
+>*As I've started learning physical computing, controlling lights, switches and connecting devices to networks, I've begun to learn electronics as a necessity.
 The following is a collection of notes from reading Getting Started In Electronics by Forest M, Mims III.
 I highly recommend the book with the addition of physically writing down your own notes to understand the material.*

 ---